EliriaT/CS-Labs/Lab1/REPORT.md

 	}
 ```

-2. Caesar cipher
+## 2. Caesar cipher

-This struct uses the same struct function to encrypt and decrypt the key.
+This struct uses the same function for encryption and decryption.
 The only difference is that for decryption, the -key is passed as an argument.

 ```
 func (c CaesarCipher) Encrypt(text string) string {